yanxuanshaozhu/CS61B/note/Notes.md

     * Instance variables, a.k.a. non-static variables, are defined within a class
     * Instance methods, a.k.a. non-static methods, are ones associated with instances
     * `new` is used for instantiation
-    * Class methods, a.k.a static methods, are accessed using dot notation
+    * Class methods, a.k.a. static methods, are accessed using dot notation

 3. Constructor in Java:
     * No return type, the name should be the same as the class name